As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Dove Soap Alternatives: What should I use when I run out of my dog shampoo?

-If you cannot access your regular dog shampoo for any reason, there a few alternatives that you can use, including some human shampoos, soaps, dishwashing soaps, and homemade solutions.
+If you cannot access your regular dog shampoo for any reason, there are a few alternatives that you can use, including some human shampoos, soaps, dishwashing soaps, and homemade solutions.

 However, before you use any human soap or shampoo on your canine companion, there are certain cautions and considerations that you should keep in mind, including: